 Now that you have some guidelines on how to prospect using video, let’s briefly cover some things to avoid.

 Jill Konrath, a thought leader in sales strategy explained what to avoid when creating prospecting emails in this blog post.
 The same rules apply to video prospecting as well.
 Lengthy emails and videos are difficult to read and do not typically yield good click and reply rates.
 Typically speaking, the longer the email, the more likely the recipient is to ignore it—or even delete it.

-Avoid having more than one call-to-action in your videos or emails.
-Multiple calls-to-action often results in analysis paralysis.
-This is a common phenomenon where a recipient gets confused by multiple action options and decides not to take any action as a result.
+Avoid having unclear call-to-actions in your videos or emails.
+Unclear calls-to-action often results in analysis paralysis.
+This is a common phenomenon where a recipient gets confused by unclear options and decides not to take any action as a result.
 Yikes!

-In short, If given too many choices, a prospect will typically make none.
+In short, If given unclear choices, a prospect will typically make none.

 Be respectful of your prospects’ time and attention

 If you manage to capture their interest, you want to quickly convey your message and make the next step clear.